yaroslavyatsyk/Matrix-App/README.md

 # MatrixCalculator

 Welcome to the matrix calculator app.
-This app is assigned to help student to get more familiar with matrices and arithmetic operations on them.
+This app is assigned to help studentі to get more familiar with matrices and arithmetic operations on them.

 For matrices, there are three basic arithmetic operations